-9.1.
+12.1.1.
 Not Having to Specify Command-Line Options Each Time: the SCONSFLAGS Environment Variable

 Users may find themselves supplying the same command-line options every time they run SCons.
-For example, a user might find that it saves time to specify a value of -j 2 to run the builds in parallel.
+For example, you might find it saves time to specify a value of -j 2 to have SCons run up to two build commands in parallel.
 To avoid having to type -j 2 by hand every time, you can set the external environment variable SCONSFLAGS to a string containing command-line options that you want SCons to use.